SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "What happened next?"

-"She couldn't do it, she tried over and over, but was unable to get the words out.
+"She was unable to do it, she tried over and over, but was unable to get the words out.
 Despite being a very outgoing and excited pony, this one thing she couldn't seem to share."

-"how did she overcome this?"
+"How did she overcome this?"

-"She didn't, eventually Parchment started to fall for Twister and she asked her out before Twister was able to."
+"She didn't, eventually Parchment started to fall for Twister, and she asked her out before Twister was able to."

 "She said yes, right?"